 - 2nd Cavalry Brigade, 1st Cavalry Division

-- Reference: WO95/1113/1
+- Reference: WO 95/1113/1

 - Notes: Most of the war diary contains short and repetitive entries in common with other British cavalry regiments.
-However, when the Regiment is in action or in the trenches there’s usually good entries.
+However, when the Regiment was in action or in the trenches there are usually good entries.
 There is a nominal roll of officers and men who were entitled to the 1914 Star who were still serving with the Regiment but the document isn’t dated.
 An appendix by Major Leveson dated July 1918 regarding the Regiment’s activities in August and September 1914.
 Also, an appendix regarding the “Engagement at Elouges August 24 1914”, a shorter “Report on action near Moncel 7 September 1914” and appendixes on Ypres.

 - Date: 01 February- 13 March 1916

 - Notes: A short war diary of six pages, though some of the entries are detailed.
 Part of the war diary is transcribed below.